 In this stage of the interviews, however, we try to understand your attitude to work, and how would you act in various situations that happen in the workplace.

 Desktop support workers interact with many people in the office, and your attitude to colleagues, and to various situations that happen in a job, is very important to us.
-We will use some of the following questions:
+We will use some of the following questions (click a question to see sample answers, and a longer analysis of a particular question):

 - Describe a stressful situation from work.
 How did it affect you?